Get insider access

 JBL PartyBox 310

 Depending on your preferences, you may prefer either the JBL PartyBox 710 or the JBL PartyBox 310.
-The 710 is a larger speaker that can produce a more extended low-bass than the 310.
+The 710 is a larger speaker that can produce a more extended low bass than the 310.
 It has better directivity, resulting in a wider-sounding soundstage.
-That said, the 310 is battery-powered and comes with a 12 DC In port you can use to charge it from your car's lighter port.
+The 310 is battery-powered and comes with a 12 DC In port to charge it from your car's lighter port.
 It's smaller, lighter, and has a telescopic handle and wheels built-in, making it more portable.
 Also, it has less compression present at max volume, resulting in cleaner audio during louder listening sessions.

 JBL PartyBox 110